Lolson31/CSCE155-C-Lab10/worksheet.md

 2. How large was the XML file you produced (how many bytes)?

+    4441 bytes

 3. What is one advantage and one disadvantage of the XML data format?

     XML is operable across several languages, however it is larger than binary

 4. What was the win percentage of the Chicago Cubs in 2011?